severalnines/docs/user-guide/mysql/overview.rst

 * **Deregister Cluster from UI**
 	- Unregister a database cluster from the ClusterControl UI.
-	- You can still re-register your cluster to ClusterControl at a later stage by using :ref:`Cluster Registrations`.
+	- You can still re-register your cluster to ClusterControl at a later stage by using :ref:`UserGuide - Global Settings - Cluster Registrations`.

 * **Remove Node**
 	- Remove a managed node from the cluster.